 The technical design process for an API is well-defined, with design patterns such as REST and HATEOAS supporting standardisation and helping developers to avoid mistakes.
 As a result, modern APIs are developer-friendly, self-described, easily accessible, and broadly understood.

-APIs have allowed developers to reimagine software architectures, giving rise to API-based and API-first platforms.
+APIs have allowed developers to reimagine software architectures, giving rise to API-enabled and API-first platforms.
 Although these terms sound similar, there are important distinctions between them.

 What is an API-first approach?